kolargol/raspberry-minimal-kernel/README.md

 # raspberry-minimal-kernel
 Raspberry PI 2 Minimal Kernel

-This repository contains config and binaries for minimal kernel configuration (mostly) for Raspberry PI 2.
-This kernel is "moduleless" this means that it is not possible to load modules at runtime.
+This repository contains config and binaries for minimal kernel configuration (*mostly*) for Raspberry PI 2.
+This kernel is "*moduleless*" this means that it is not possible to load modules at runtime.
 Repository contains:

-./bins - pre-build binaries if kernel, ready to install in 2 minutes ./configs - configuration for kernels, so anyone can compile own bins
+ - ./bins - pre-build binaries of kernel, ready to install in 2 minutes
+ - ./configs - configuration for kernels, so anyone can compile own bins

-kernel7.img is _always_ signed by my GPG key (kernel7.img.sig) PublicKey: https://onefellow.com/zbyszek-gpg.asc
+kernel7.img is *always signed* (*kernel7.img.sig*) by my [GPG PublicKey](https://onefellow.com/zbyszek-gpg.asc)

 How this kernel is differen from oryginal?
  - secure: no modules, includes fstack-protector-strong, removed lot of unessesery modules, soon i hope it will include grsec, and more